What is Electrolysis?

 Myths About Electrolysis

-Myth: Electrolysis is very painful.
+Electrolysis is very painful.
 For most people, today’s methods don’t cause a lot of pain, but it can hurt.
-If you find it too uncomfortable, your doctor may be able to give you a topical anesthetic.
+If you find it too uncomfortable, your doctor may be able to give you an anesthetic cream.

 How Do I Choose an Electrologist?